1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate

 1959 temporary

-Maryland license plates stay with the owner, not the vehicle.
-When a dealer sells a vehicle, if the buyer isn't trading in an old vehicle, the dealer will issue a temporary cardboard plate to allow the vehicle to be driven while the paperwork is being processed to issue a new metal plate.
+When a dealer sold a vehicle, if the buyer wasn't trading in an old vehicle from which he could transfer existing plates, the dealer would issue temporary cardboard plates, to allow the vehicle to be driven while the paperwork was being processed to obtain new metal plates.
 This plate is slightly smaller than standard metal plates, about 5 7/8" by 11", and does not have pre-punched bolt holes.
-This particular plate was issued to a Hudson.
+This particular plate was for a Hudson.
+The final model year for Hudsons was 1957.

-1959 expiration Maryland license plates that I don't yet have
+Additional 1959 expiration Maryland license plates I'm still looking for

 Related links